levitation-opensource/DiskScan/README.md

 <br>python diskscan.py "/dev/ploop12345"

 A Python 2 or 3 installation is required.
-There are optional package dependencies:
+There are package dependencies:
 <br> - psutil
 <br> - pywin32 (under Windows OS only)
-<br> - wmi (under Windows OS only)
+<br> - wmi (under Windows OS only, needed if pywin32 is not installed)

 ### Licence